 We have a team of passionate and high quality teachers that are essential to our success.
 We have established well-developed methods for hiring, training and retaining qualified teachers, which include a rigorous recruiting process, periodic training in teaching methods and skills, school culture and philosophy, as well as a competitive base salary coupled with performance-based bonuses.
 We believe that our competitive and incentivizing remuneration package, career advancement opportunities, and systematic teacher training programs allow us to recruit, train and retain top quality teachers in the industry.
-As of May 31, 2023, we employed approximately 26,600 teachers, many of whom are from top universities in China or have studied overseas.
-Our teachers consist primarily of full-time teachers, and to a lesser extent, contract teachers.
+As of May 31, 2024, we employed approximately 35,700 teachers, many of whom are from top universities in China or have studied overseas.
+Our teachers consist primarily of full-time teachers, with the remainder being contract teachers.
 The number of contract teachers we employ may be subject to seasonal fluctuations as we tend to have more student enrollments in our test preparation courses during summer school holidays.